awsdocs/aws-proton-user-guide/doc_source/event-bridge.md

 Events are composed of rules that include an event pattern and targets\.
 You configure a rule by choosing event pattern and target objects:

 Event pattern
 Each rule is expressed as an event pattern with the source and type of events to monitor and the event targets\.
 To monitor events, you create a rule with the service that you're monitoring as the event source\.
-For example, you can create a rule with an event pattern that that uses AWS Proton as an event source to trigger a rule when there are changes in a deployment state\.
+For example, you can create a rule with an event pattern that uses AWS Proton as an event source to trigger a rule when there are changes in a deployment state\.

 Targets
 The rule receives a selected service as the event target\.
 You can set up a target service to send notifications, capture state information, take corrective action, initiate events, or take other actions\.